osxmidi/SFZero-X/README.md

  ---------

 Some libraries need to be installed

-Rename the unzipped JUCE folder to JUCE and move it to the home folder

 sudo apt-get -y install git pkg-config libfreetype6-dev libx11-dev libxinerama-dev libxrandr-dev libxcursor-dev mesa-common-dev libasound2-dev freeglut3-dev libxcomposite-dev libcurl4-gnutls-dev